 If you are a museum lover, Roanoke’s Center in the Square is home to the Science Museum of Western Virginia (don’t miss the Butterfly Garden), the History Museum of Western Virginia and the Harrison Museum of African American Culture and nearby Taubman Museum of Art.

 Looking for exciting night life?
 Go dancing at Martin’s Downtown Bar & Grill or visit Kirk Avenue Music Hall or Blue 5 for live music.

-You can tell a lot about Roanoke from visiting and watching the multitude of festivals from the Strawberry Festival, Salem Fair to Dickens of a Christmas.
+You can tell a lot about Roanoke, Virginia from visiting and watching the multitude of festivals from the Strawberry Festival, Salem Fair to Dickens of a Christmas.